grgera/GLUE/README.md

 # Text classification on GLUE.

-Repository contains my research research on training different classifiers to achieve the best metrics on `GLUE` datasets.
+Repository contains my research on training different classifiers to achieve the best metrics on `GLUE` datasets.

 # Implemented tasks
 - ## SST-2